DONATE

 Our bodies are different from other animals.
 This is why animal experiments overwhelmingly fail to produce the effective treatments we seek.

-Animal testing is inhumane
+Animal Testing is Inhumane

 Animals in laboratories are trapped, forced to test new medications and vaccines.
 Mice, rats, cats, dogs, guinea pigs, primates, and other animals are exposed to test substances to determine lethal doses and side effects.